Let the T-Shirt Speak!

 Color.
 It can be your best friend or your fierce enemy.
 It can attract the eyes or shun them.
 It can engage the mind or completely turn it off.
 It can dazzle and confuse.
 You must walk a fine line between choosing a color that works by itself given the style of the shirt, and a color that works with the wording and graphic design.

 No one said it would be easy.
-However, following these tips will lead you to creating the formula of your best and most personal T-Shirt, unique and one of its kind.
+However, following these tips will lead you to create the formula of your best and most personal T-Shirt, unique and one of a kind.
 The practice will save your backside.
 Good luck with your T’s!